wp-plugins/securimage-wp/readme.txt

 3. A CAPTCHA customized to use a CSS border and margin
 4. Admin options to control image appearance
 5. Miscellanous options for captcha functionality and look
+6. CAPTCHA on the registration form

 == Changelog ==

+= 3.6-WP =
+* Add option to protect site registration form
+* WordPress 4.2 compatibility

 = 3.5.4-WP =
 * Confirm compatibilty with WordPress 4.1.1